 ONGOING-TIME: Continue to master additional skills and knowledge as you gain experience.
 Note: if you have a period of more than 6 months of not riding, manage your first rides returning to motorcycling as if you are in another learner-time.

 For a chart and explanation of the NMI System, see the NMI System Flow Chart.

 One becomes better at the sport, not safer.
 Attempting to operate a motorcycle on the public roadway without any prior knowledge or training is CARELESS.
-Training will not fix carelessness.
-There are many that are trained that may also act carelessly.
+Training will not fix carelessness if one chooses to be careless, whether formally-trained or self-trained.
+There are many that are formally-trained that may also act carelessly.
 We are making the point that there is a difference between unskillful and careless operation while maintaining that training makes you better, not safer.
 Of course being careless in a dangerous situation increases the danger, independent of the amount of skill training one may have completed.

 An important caution about training, practice, and courses: Adopt the point of view that training and practice will make you a “better” motorcycle driver, not a “safer” motorcycle driver.
 We encourage you to look for courses and materials that will help you become a “better” rider and shun courses that claim to make you a “safer” rider.
 Ask yourself, “Are skilled drivers more careful than unskilled drivers?”